-Manuscript collections at the CSWR shed light on the political, economic, social and cultural history of New Mexico.
-Reflecting New Mexico's historical and cultural ties, we also collect materials relating to the Southwest region, Mexico and Latin America.
-Most of the collections date from the 19th and 20th centuries and include the papers and records of politicians, historic and literary figures, architects, activists, attorneys, local families, organizations, and businesses.
-Manuscript collections are rich in primary source materials including correspondence, oral histories, scrapbooks, diaries, literary manuscripts, unpublished reports, financial records, legal documents, broadsides, maps, photographs and audio/video recordings.
+Manuscript collections at the Center for Southwest Research and Special Collections shed light on the political, economic, social and cultural history of New Mexico and also contain materials relating to the greater Southwest, Mexico, and other parts of Latin America.
+Rich in primary source materials including correspondence, oral histories, scrapbooks, diaries, literary manuscripts, unpublished reports, financial records, legal documents, broadsides, maps, photographs, and audio/video recordings, most of the collections date from the 19th and 20th centuries and include the papers and records of historical and literary figures, organizations, and businesses.

 Collections can be searched for in the Rocky Mountain Online Archive and requested in the Anderson Reading Room.
-See Using CSWR Collections for more information.
-Selected manuscript materials can be found in New Mexico's Digital Collections.
+See Using Collections for more information.
+Selected manuscript materials can be found in New Mexico Digital Collections.

 The John Gaw Meem Archives of Southwestern Architecture documents the built environment of New Mexico and the Southwest region.
 Named for renowned New Mexican architect and preservationist John Gaw Meem, the archives document the works of numerous New Mexican and Southwest regional architects, builders, preservationists and architectural historians.
 Materials include: